matrixinfer-ai/kthena/manifests/registry-webhook/README.md

-# Model Webhook with cert-manager Integration
+# Registry Webhook with cert-manager Integration

-This directory contains the Kubernetes manifests for deploying the model-webhook with cert-manager integration for TLS certificate management.
+This directory contains the Kubernetes manifests for deploying the registry-webhook with cert-manager integration for TLS certificate management.

 ## Prerequisites